asciamanna/asciamanna.github.io/_drafts/delivery-feedback-and-iteration.md

 ## Next Questions

 Is your organization agile because it uses Jira and has standups, planning meetings, and sprints?
 Or does the organization deliver frequently and iterate based on feedback?
-Do the development teams use XP engineering practices to ensure that they can continue to deliver in a fast changing environment?
+Do the development teams use XP engineering practices to ensure that they can continue to deliver in a constantly changing environment?
 These are important questions to assess where your organization is on its journey.

 [^1]: This is not an indictment of Scrum, but in my experience I've seen a lot of "agile in name only" Scrum implementations.
 Also known as [Dark Scrum](http://ronjeffries.com/categories/dark-scrum/), [Flaccid Scrum](https://martinfowler.com/bliki/FlaccidScrum.html), or [Zombie Scrum](https://twitter.com/tottinge/status/913890035845517312).